 Day 3: Fort Fisher and Carolina Beach

 At the North Carolina Aquarium at Fort Fisher, journey from freshwater rivers and swamps to coastal waters and into the open ocean beyond.
 Walk through the half-acre glass-covered conservatory with alligators, catfish and more.
 Marvel at the 250,000-gallon marine exhibit with views of sharks, eels and barracudas.

 Before its January 1865 fall, Fort Fisher protected blockade-runners en route to Wilmington.
 It was the largest earthen fort in the South.
 Tour the trail at the Fort Fisher State Historic Site and Civil War Museum, view a presentation about the history of the fort, and check out the view from the oceanfront overlook and revetment.

 At Carolina Beach State Park, wind your way through habitats along nature trails with more than 50 species of trees, shrubs and plants, including the Venus flytrap, a rare carnivorous plant indigenous to this area of North Carolina.

 Revel in the scenery at Greenfield Lake Park & Gardens.
 A 5-mile scenic drive surrounds this 200-acre city park with a lake, 20 acres of gardens, nature trail, and walking and biking loop through Spanish moss-draped cypress trees.

 After lunch, head to Airlie Gardens, a historic area encompassing 67 acres of beautiful Gilded Age gardens with 10 acres of freshwater lakes.
-Admire the azaleas, and hog the shade of the more than 400-year-old Airlie Oak.
+Admire the azaleas and hog the shade of the Airlie Oak, which dates back to 1545.
 Then wander the New Hanover County Extension Service Arboretum with 4,000 species of native plants and a Japanese Tea House Gazebo.